 What do I do if I suspect I am depressed?

-First go and see your doctor!
+First go and see your doctor.
 Many depressive symptoms can be caused by physical conditions, and can be remedied by addressing them.
 Symptoms of depression can be mimicked by thyroid problems, sleep apnea, Chronic Fatigue Syndrome, Lyme Disease, or simply having the flu.
 Your physician can determine if any of these or other conditions are present.
 Always rule out physical causes first!

-What does depression treatment look like?
+What does depression treatment with Jason look like?